-Getting married in Hawaii is something that many couples may consider to be the ideal way of starting their relationship with their spouse.
+Getting married in Hawaii is something that many couples dream of.
+For many, it’s the ideal way of starting their relationship.
 A Hawaiian wedding can be anything you want: elegant, private, intimate or even extravagant.
-And all of this can be had in the most striking settings such as on the edge of a cliff overlooking the crystal clear waters of the Pacific, a verdant tropical botanical garden or the elegant ballroom of a world-class luxury hotel.
+And couples can do this in the most striking settings.
+It could be a cliff overlooking the Pacific, a verdant botanical garden or a ballroom of a luxury hotel.

-Those who plan on getting married in Hawaii will need to acquire a marriage license from the State government.
-There are some basic requirements, in order to qualify, but they are pretty easy to meet.
+Those getting married in Hawaii will need a license from the State government.
+There are some basic requirements to qualify.
+But they are pretty easy to meet.

-- Couples are not required to be state residents or even US citizens.
+- Couples do not need to be state residents or even US citizens.

-- Both applicants have to be 18 years of age in order to get married without the consent of parents or legal guardians.
-Proof of age is a requirements and the type of proof can vary depending on the age of the applicants.
+- Both applicants have to be 18 years of age to get married without the consent of parents or legal guardians.
+Proof of age is a requirement.
+The type of proof can vary depending on the age of the applicants.

-- Couples applying for a marriage license must appear together in order to obtain the marriage license.
-The process is not allowed to happen through proxies.
+- Couples applying for a marriage license must appear together to obtain the marriage license.
+The process cannot happen through proxies.

 The Wedding on a Hawaiian Beach

-As the most desirable venue for a Hawaiian wedding, the sun-kissed beaches of Hawaii provide an amazing site for a wedding ceremony; however, those unfamiliar with local laws should keep a few things in mind.
-Some of the more popular beach settings includes: Waikiki Beach and Turtle Bay on Oahu, Ka’anapali and Polo beaches on Maui, Hanalei Beach on Kauai, Hapuna Beach on the Big Island and Hulopoe Beach on Lanai.
-Because every beach in Hawaii is designated as a public beach, and is meant for the enjoyment of everyone, there are some rules that must be followed when conducting a wedding on Hawaii’s beaches.
+The beaches of Hawaii provide an amazing site for a wedding ceremony.
+However, those unfamiliar with local laws should keep a few things in mind.
+Here are some of the more popular beach settings.
+Waikiki Beach and Turtle Bay are popular on Oahu.
+Couples frequently use Ka’anapali and Polo beaches on Maui.
+Hanalei Beach is an ideal spot on Kauai.
+Hapuna Beach on the Big Island and Hulopoe Beach on Lanai are great places for weddings.

-- Since all beaches are public, those having a wedding ceremony may not ask beachgoers to move to accommodate the ceremony, though most people will be kind enough to voluntarily give the happy couple a bit of space.
-Similarly, blocking off a section of the beach for the ceremony is not permitted.
+- You may not ask beachgoers to move to accommodate the ceremony.
+Although most people will be kind enough to give the happy couple a bit of space.
+Similarly, the ceremony cannot block off a section of the beach.

-- Japan’s Golden Week which happens in late April through early May.
-The increase in travelers is mainly limited to Oahu.
+- Japan’s Golden Week in late April through early May.
+The increase in travelers primarily occurs on Oahu.

-- The Ironman Championship which takes place on October 14th and is held on the Big Island of Hawaii.
+- The Ironman Championship on October 14th on the Big Island of Hawaii.

-There may be other cultural or sporting events that may results in increased tourist activity, so check with the local county offices to determine if the date for your wedding does not coincide with them.
+There may be other cultural or sporting events that create crowded conditions.
+So check with the local county offices to see if your wedding date coincides with them.